 For instance, if their homeowner's insurance does not pay out the full amount and there is a life insurance policy that will cover up to $500,000 in your settlement, that could provide you with compensation for damages through this other source.

-There are also times where family members can use their health insurance coverage to pay for damages in their loved one's case.
+There are also times when family members can use their health insurance coverage to pay for damages in their loved one's case.
 However, these cases can be a complex and time-consuming process.

-They will likely require the assistance of a Naperville pedestrian accident attorney to help sort through the details and make sure you get the most out of your health insurance coverage during your claim.
+They will likely require the assistance of a Naperville pedestrian accident attorney to help sort through the details and ensure you get the most out of your health insurance coverage during your claim.

-In addition, if you have lost a loved one in an accident like this and they were not as cautious as they should have been, you can seek compensation through a wrongful death claim against the negligent driver.
+If you have lost a loved one in a crash and they were not as cautious as they should have been, you can seek compensation through a wrongful death claim against the negligent driver.